 Agile scrum is based on short, iterative development sessions (sprints), each leading to a usable deliverable within a set timeframe.
-It builds on multidisciplinary teamwork, in which members are asked to develop/use their T-shaped skills (working not only vertically in their specialty/discipline but also horizontally, across specializations).
-As such it provides an ideal framework for the development of your RI ideas.
+It builds on multidisciplinary teamwork, in which members are asked to develop/use their T-shaped skills (working not only vertically in their specialty/discipline but also horizontally, across specialties).
+As such it provides an ideal framework for the development of your responsible innovation ideas.
 In addition, it is an ideal possibility to introduce you to a leading working method, which you are likely to use in your future professional work.

-Quartile 3: external matters
+Quartile 3: External matters!

+You will get in touch with diverse stakeholders working in the field of Responsible Innovation in a global context.
 Through attending guest lectures and site visits you will be exposed to different external stakeholders working in the field of global RI, offering possibilities to discuss and reflect on your own RI designs.